cdig/cd-module/README.md

 ### 1. ~~Codekit~~ Gulp!
-We're killing CodeKit, and switching to Gulp.
+We're killing CodeKit, and switching to [Gulp](http://gulpjs.com).
 When it's time to work on a module, `cd` into your module folder, and then run the `gulp` command.
 It'll auto-compile all your files, watch them for changes, and live-reload the browser.
-You can test your module on other machines, as before.
-Just visit `http://your-computer.local:3000` on any machine on the network.
+You can test your module on other machines, too — when you run `gulp`, it'll show you the URLs to use when "Local" (from your computer) and "External" (from other computers).

 Thanks to Gulp, we no longer need these files: